 Although of a smaller scale than those found elsewhere in Scotland, mudflats, sandflats and sandy beaches are found throughout Shetland, Map 27.
+Mudflats and sandflats are generally found in Intertidal sediments- mudflats, sandflats, sandy beaches Some concerns Trend: No evidence Confidence: Low - A lack of monitoring makes it difficult to assess changes in these habitats.

-Mudflats and sandflats are generally found in Shetland's sheltered voes or sounds, whilst sandy beaches are found at a greater variety of locations, including at cliff bases, as pocket beaches and bars connecting islands to mainland Shetland.
+Shetland's sheltered voes or sounds, whilst sandy beaches are found at a greater variety of locations, including at cliff bases, as pocket beaches and bars connecting islands to mainland Shetland.